PiwikPRO/plugin-CustomTrackerJs/README.md

 ## Changelog

-Nothing here yet.
+* 1.1.0
+    - PPCDEV-2609 Compatibility with Piwik 2.16.0

 ## Support

-Please open a GitHub issue in case you are facing a bug.
+Please contact us at contact@piwik.pro in case you are facing a bug.

 Plugin created and maintained by [Piwik PRO](http://piwik.pro/).